 While the animations and graphics are a bit wobbly, the performances are solid throughout and each case is steeped in all the mystery and grandeur you’d expect from the novels.
 It’s not just one of the best detective games, it’s the best Sherlock Holmes game we’ve played in years.

-Instead of your trusty luggage, you’ll have a notebook in which you’ll store all your clues and slowly cross off each one, opening up places and discovering new threats.
+While Rincewind has his trusty luggage to store items, Lewton has a notebook in which to store all clues and slowly cross off each one, opening up places and discovering new threats.
 There’s something terrifying about the lonely streets that cut through Ankh Morpork, not to mention the spidery characters you’ll meet in its shadowy alcoves.

 In the world of Grim Fandango, when you die and embark on your journey to the Land of the Dead, you’re assigned a travel agent who determines the mode of transport you take which is determined by how many good deeds you have completed in the Land of the Living.
 Enter Manny Cavelera, an afterlife travel agent with a jerk of a boss, a smarmy rival, and conspiracy to solve.